ssilverman/QNEthernet/README.md

 Also provided is a class called `RandomDevice` that implements the [_UniformRandomBitGenerator_](https://en.cppreference.com/w/cpp/named_req/UniformRandomBitGenerator) C++ named requirement.
 It's in the `qindesign::security` namespace.
-There exists an instance of this class, included with the _QNEthernet.h_ header, called `randomDevice`.
-It's in the same namespace.
+An instance can be accessed by calling its `instance()` static function.

 This object works with both the internal entropy functions and with the _Entropy_ library.